-\\(1) Contents and fFiling. ---The master shallmust prepare a report upon the matters submittreferred to the master\by the order of reference and, if required to make The report must include findings of fact and conclusions of law where the master was required to make them., the master shall set them forth in the report.
+- (1) Contents and f_iling. -The master shallmust prepare a report upon the matters submittreferred to the master_by the order of reference and, if required to make The report must include findings of fact and conclusions of law where the master was required to make them., the master shall set them forth in the report.
 Unless otherwise directed by the order of reference, the report must be accompanied by a transcript of the evidence and proceedings as well as the original exhibits.
 The master shallmust file the report with the Cclerk of the Ccourt and serve on all parties with notice of the filing.
-Unless otherwise directed by the order of reference, the rester shall parties with notice of the filing.
 Unless otherwise directed by the order of reference, the master shall file with the report a transcript of the proceedings and of the evidence and the original exhibits.
-Unless otherwise directed by the order of reference, the master must shall also serve a copy of the report on each party.
+Unless otherwise directed by the order of reference, the master must hall also serve a copy of the report on each party. - (2) Actions on the Master's Order, Report, or Recommendations.
+Objections.

-(2) Objections. --- The Ccourt shallmust accept the master's findings of fact unless clearly erroneous.
-Within 140 days after being served with notice of the filing of the report, any party may serve written objections thereto the report upon the other parties.
-A party Aapplyingication to the Ccourt for action upon the report andor upon objections thereto it shall bemust do so by motion, and upon notice as prescribed in SCR-Dom.
+(A) Opportunity for a Hearing; Action in General.
+In acting on a master's order, report, or recommendations, the court must give the parties notice and an opportunity to be heard; may receive evidence; and may adopt or affirm, modify, wholly or partly reject or reverse, or resubmit to the master with instructions. - (B) Time to Object or Move to Adopt or Modify.
+The Court shall accept the master's findings of fact unless clearly erroneous.
+Within 10 days after being served with notice of the filing of the report any A party may servefile written objections thereto-or a motion to adopt or modify-the master's order, report, or recommendations no later than 14 days after a copy is served, unless the court sets a different time upon the other parties.
+Application to the Court for action upon the report and upon objections thereto shall be by motion and upon notice as prescribed in SCR-Dom.
 Rel.
 7(d).
-The Ccourt after hearing may adopt the report or may modify it or may reject it in whole or in part or may receive further evidence or may recommit it with instructions.
+The Court after hearing may adopt the report or may modify it or may reject it in whole or in part or may receive further evidence or may recommit it with instructions.